The loneliness of leadership: the weight of responsibility

 According to the Harvard Business Review, half of all business leaders struggle with this problem, which also affects their performance.

-But what causes the loneliness of leaders?
+But what else causes loneliness among leaders?

 The downside of power is that certain information is only collected by the driver.
 This inevitably isolates him from the team.
 He also has to make personal, delicate decisions, which further increases the distance.
 Sherry Turkle theorises that increased digital connections can also paradoxically increase feelings of loneliness.